 Stoick pulled his attention to a tablet of stone positioned between two hörgr.
 He shouldered his burden onto the altar and it hit the post with a heavy slap.
 The head lolled off the edge, a useless tongue peeking between coarse-haired lips.

 Hiccup couldn't leave.
 Not now.
 Not when he had just returned.
 It was too soon.
-An old wound had reopened on that blustery evening he saw his son in this very spot.
+An old wound had reopened on that blustery evening when he first reunited with son, in this very spot.
 It could heal right this time if it was properly cared for.
 If he had his son with him, if he were a part of Hiccup's day to day life.

-Who knew what he would get up to out there, away from his protection.
+Who knew what Hiccup would get up to out there, too far from his father's protection.